Seven (1995 film): Casting

-Ned Beatty (pictured in 1996) was offered the role of John Doe based on the 1969 composite sketch of the Zodiac Killer, Fincher saying "He should look like a poster."
+Ned Beatty (pictured in 1996) was offered the role of John Doe based on the 1969 composite sketch of the Zodiac Killer, with Fincher saying, "He should look like a poster."

-Pitt had established himself as an in-demand and highly-paid film star following successes with Interview with the Vampire (1994) and Legends of the Fall, but Fincher had not considered him to portray Mills because he felt Pitt did not fit the image he had for the character.
+Pitt had established himself as an in-demand and highly paid film star following successes with Interview with the Vampire (1994) and Legends of the Fall, but Fincher had not considered him to portray Mills because he felt Pitt did not fit the image he had for the character.
 However, after meeting Pitt, Fincher believed he was charismatic and likeable enough that he could keep the audience on Mills's side regardless of the character's actions.
 To help secure Pitt's involvement, Kopelson shortened the pre-production schedule from twelve weeks to five to accommodate Pitt's schedule.
 Pitt rejected several offers from other films because he wanted to escape his typecasting as a romantic lead character in favor of something with a more "documentary feel" with urban settings and a focus on dialogue, akin to thriller films such as The Conversation (1974).
 Pitt described Mills as a well-intentioned "idiot" who "speaks before he really knows what he's talking about".
 He cut his hair for the role and lost weight to reduce the muscle he developed for Legends of the Fall.
 Sylvester Stallone and Denzel Washington rejected the role.
-(Note: Attributed to multiple references:)

 Walker named the character Somerset after writer W. Somerset Maugham.
-He envisioned William Hurt playing the character but Fincher cast Freeman after the suggestion by Kopelson; the studio was concerned pairing a black detective with a white one would make Seven seem derivative of the action film Lethal Weapon (1987).
+He envisioned William Hurt playing the character but Fincher cast Freeman after the suggestion by Kopelson, though the studio was concerned pairing a black detective with a white one would make Seven seem derivative of the action film Lethal Weapon (1987).
 Robert Duvall, Gene Hackman, and Al Pacino rejected the role.
-(Note: Attributed to multiple references:) The script was further modified after Pitt's and Freeman's castings to better match their acting styles; Mills was made more verbose and Somerset's dialogue was reduced, and made more precise and direct.
+The script was further modified after Pitt's and Freeman's castings to better match their acting styles; Mills was made more verbose and Somerset's dialogue was reduced, and made more precise and direct.
 Robin Wright auditioned for the role of Tracy and Christina Applegate rejected it before Paltrow was cast.
 Pitt had recommended Paltrow after being impressed by her audition for Legends of the Fall.
-Fincher preferred Paltrow but initial discussions suggested that if approached she would not be interested in a film with a dark tone like Seven.
+Fincher preferred Paltrow but initial discussions suggested that if approached, she would not be interested in a film with a dark tone like Seven.
 Fincher auditioned about 100 people before Pitt contacted Paltrow to meet with them.
-Fincher said that Tracy was important because she provides the film's only tonally positive elements and he thought Paltrow's previous performances demonstrated she could effectively convey this in Tracy's limited screentime.
+Fincher said that Tracy was important because she provides the film's only tonally positive elements, and he thought Paltrow's previous performances demonstrated she could effectively convey this in Tracy's limited screen time.